Want to have movie-star quality teeth? Worried that sparkling water might be damaging your pearly whites?

 Herman Ostrow School of Dentistry professor Janet Moradian-Oldak said, “Dental enamel is tricky stuff.
 Even though it’s the body’s hardest material, if it wears away from cavities, acidic food or carbonated drinks or overbrushing, it doesn’t regenerate.”

-Tips For Reducing The Impact Of Carbonated Water On Your Teeth
+Tips For Reducing The Impact Of Sparkling Water On Your Teeth

-Although it doesn’t pose an extreme danger, it is important to limit the risk by taking some simple steps to reduce the potential for carbonated water to damage your teeth:
+Although it doesn’t pose an extreme danger, it is important to limit the risk by taking some simple steps to reduce the potential for sparkling water to damage your teeth:

 Use a straw